A generalisation of the Burkholder-Davis-Gundy inequalities: Introduction

 \section{Introduction}

-In the context of stochastic calculus, the celebrated Burkholder-Davis-Gundy (BDG) inequalities play an important role for the estimation of moments of local martingales and, thus, more generally for semimartingales and associated stochastic integrals.
-The BDG inequalities relate the expected value of the maximum of a local martingale $M_t^* := \sup_{s\le t} |M_s|$ with the expected value of its quadratic variation $[M]$.
-More precisely, for any local martingale $M$ with $M_0 = 0$ and for any $1 \le q < \infty$, there exist universal positive constants (independent of the local martingale $M$) $c_q$ and $C_q$ such that
+In the context of stochastic calculus, the celebrated Burkholder-Davis-Gundy (BDG) inequalities play an important role in the estimation of moments of local martingales and, thus, more generally for semimartingales and associated stochastic integrals.
+The BDG inequalities relate the maximum of a local martingale $M_t^* := \sup_{s\le t} |M_s|$ to its quadratic variation $[M]$.
+More precisely, for any local martingale $M$ with $M_0 = 0$ and for any $1 \le q < \infty$, there exist universal positive constants (independent of the local martingale $M$) $c_q$ and $C_q$ such that, for any stopping time $\tau$,